 The Auriol Trail is close to Haines Junction and is a popular day and overnight hike.
 The actual trail itself does not go above tree level, but an extended hike from the trail into the alpine is highly recommended.
+Add 5 km and 430 m elevation gain if you hike into the alpine.

 From Haines Junction, drive towards Haines, Alaska for about 5 km.
 There will be a sign indicating the Auriol Trail turnoff is 2 km away.
 Park in the pull-out.
 There is a sign at the pull-out with a map of the trail.